Introduction to Urethane Casting Resins

 Put Your Urethane Casting Resin Knowledge to the Test

 Fibre Glast casting resins are designed to be poured into open or closed molds, without reinforcement, to make short-run parts, prototypes, molds or tools.
-Urethanes are polymers with a wide range of properties, strengths, and uses, from custom elastic machine parts, pliable molds to hard plastic prototypes, coating and lenses.
+Urethanes are polymers with a wide range of properties, strengths, and uses, from custom elastic machine parts and pliable molds to hard plastic prototypes, coating and lenses.

 The hardness of a cured polymer is measured on the Shore Durometer Scale, with higher numbers representing stiffer substances.
 The Shore Durometer scale also has six letter classifications from softest to hardest, with some overlap in values: O, OO, A, B, C, D. Fibre Glast carries resins from 40 Shore A, which is extremely soft and pliable, yet still durable, to 75 Shore D, which is much harder.
 The Clear Urethane Casting/Coating Resin is 80 D and the Fast Set Urethane Resin is 84 D, depending on the cure temperature.